 There’s the ultimate ROI : happiness.

 See how Socure’s ML/AI-based identity verification solutions can deliver to you that ultimate ROI.
-Request a demo, or speak with one of Socure’s identity verification and fraud prevention experts now.
+Speak with one of Socure’s identity verification and fraud prevention experts now.
 We look forward to it.

 Jeff Scheidel is a technologist with 38 years in software, including 26 years in security solution design.
 He is the author of numerous white papers on security and regulatory compliance, as well as a McGraw-Hill book on identity, access, database, and application protection.
 Jeff is an expert on compliance requirements across a number of industries, and has presented at a wide variety of security events.